 With his back completely against the wall, Povetkin crouched down, closed his eyes and launched a deleterious left uppercut, hoping that it landed.

 It did.
 And down Whyte went.

-From the moment the shot landed, Whyte’s body went completely limp before his head bounced off the canvas.
+From the moment the shot connected, Whyte’s body went completely limp well before his head bounced off the canvas.
 The look of unconsciousness rang similar to the one Whyte had on his face five years earlier in his contest against unified champion Anthony Joshua.
 Much like that bout, Whyte was left slumped on the ropes completely unaware of his surroundings.

 The win for Povetkin not only netted him the interim WBC heavyweight title, but it also left Whyte incredulous of what happened.

 With 41 years of age staring Alexander Povetkin directly in the face next month, calls from the AARP constantly flashed on the phone of the Russian contender.
 Yet, this afternoon, he proved that he isn’t quite ready to hang the gloves up just yet.

 Povetkin’s one punch knockout has already made the rounds on ESPN’s highlight reel.
 But other than his new found fame, Povetkin finds himself back in the mix in the heavyweight division.